seflless/arbitrary/README.md

 A forward and backwards deterministic random number generator.

 I started this project to explore simulations that can be run forwards and backwards, but I never ended up building anything sophisticated.
+To really explore this idea more constructs to easily design/compose programs that run in both directions would be required.
+Examples: loops, conditionals, and functions would need to run in both directions without having to write a forward and backwards version by hand.

 Irregardless, it's still useful for generative art and random behavior in games.